matm/jQuery-File-Upload-Wiki/Options.md

 ```

 ### onLoad
-A callback function that is called when the server has processed the file upload.
+A callback function that is called when the client receives the server response for the file upload.
 The jQuery File Upload UI Plugin makes use of this callback to remove the uploadRow, parse the JSON response and add the downloadRow.
-Customise this method if the server gives a response which might not indicate a successful upload.
-Note that file upload limits can be handled by the plugin - see the how-to wiki.
+Customize this method if you don't want to show a downloadRow depending on the server response.

 * Type: *function*
 * Arguments: